 • cut 1 rectangle (4″ x 36″) from strap fabric

-Fold Over Tote Tutorial:
+Fold-Over Tote Tutorial:

 1. Make the straps.
 For all strap pieces, fold the raw edges to the center.
 Then fold again so that the raw edges are enclosed and the folded edges meet.
 Stitch along both long sides as close to the edges as you can.
 Straps should be 1″ wide when you finish.
-(For faux leather, mark the center with a water soluble marker on the wrong side of the fabric.
+(For faux leather, mark the center with a water-soluble marker on the wrong side of the fabric.
 Fold inward and press using a press cloth so that you don’t melt the fabric.
 Use sewing clips or binder clips to hold the folded edges while you stitch.
 Use gift wrapping tape on the bottom of your presser foot to help the sticky fabric slide through.)

 2. Apply fusible interfacing to 2 of the bag top rectangles.
 Center the 24″ strap handles on each rectangle, with 4″ of space between the straps.
 Stitch along the edges of the straps, leaving 3/4″ to 1″ space at the top edge for seam allowance.
 Stitch a small square 1″ from the top edge to reinforce the handle.

 4. Align one bag top with a handle to one without a handle, right sides together.
 Fold the handle out of the way and stitch along the edge that will be the bag top, rectangles right sides together.
-Repeat for the other side.
+Repeat on the other side.
 Open and press both sides.

 5. With bag tops opened up, align them right sides together, matching seams and straps.
 Make sure all straps are tucked in and out of the way.
 Sew along the bag sides.